igeorge0902/Gateway/dalogin/README.md

 You can also add your own request / response filters to do the dirty job:
 - [CSRF For Java Web Apps](https://dzone.com/articles/preventing-csrf-java-web-apps)
 - and see also [Anti cross-site scripting (XSS) filter for Java web apps](https://www.javacodegeeks.com/2012/07/anti-cross-site-scripting-xss-filter.html)

+Regarding the database column types I used in general char(255).
+You can easily fine-tune the storage to allocate longer strings like with TEXT.

 # Unix epoch time
 The universal implementation of Unix epoch time in all used languages made it available that all parts of the system can and does align to the elapsed time since 00:00:00 Coordinated Universal Time (UTC), Thursday, 1 January 1970 in the same format - LONG: